PeonyMuds/PeonyMuds.github.io/markdown/CellThawing.md

 ### Plating
 1. Pipette cells from the cryovial into the 15 mL centrifuge tube with 5 mL medium dropwise.
-2. Centrifuge the tube for 5 min at 300 g.
+2. Centrifuge the tube for 5 min at 300 xg.
-3. Prepare the well with fresh medium and Y27632 during centrifugation.
+3. Prepare the well with fresh medium and 5-10 µM Y27632 during centrifugation.
+   - *Note*: Rock inhibitor Y27632 is useful to prevent dissociation-caused apoptosis.
-4. After centrifugation, remove the supernatant and resuspend the cells in fresh medium.
+4. After centrifugation, remove the supernatant and resuspend the cells in the fresh medium.
-5. Transfer the cell suspension to the well and mix.
+5. Transfer the cell suspension to the wells and shake the plate in "↑↓↑↓←→←→" manner.
 6. Inspect the cells under a microscope and place the plate in the incubator.
-7. Store remaining materials and clean up the workspace.